micans/pick/README.md

 _For SAM input just use either_ `--sam` _or_ `--sam-h` (the latter will output the SAM header if present).

-See below for more information about SAM support.
+See below for more information about SAM format support.

-## SAM support
+## SAM format support

 SAM support has seen a lot of recent development.
 This documentation section is not yet neatly structured nor crystallised.